googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.Common/docs/index.md

 {{sample:Trace.Configure}}

 And then start the host.
-This will probably de done on your `Main` method.
+This will probably be done in your `Main` method.

 {{sample:Trace.Start}}